Hoori2024/Website/README.md

 # [Website url](http://www.hoori.eu.s3-website.eu-west-3.amazonaws.com/)
 http://www.hoori.eu.s3-website.eu-west-3.amazonaws.com/

+# Research and others are in the docs folder

 ### Attention the front is on port 4001 and the back on port 3000
 ## Run locally
 In the frontend and backend folders, for initialization :